abhitatachar2000/kafka-event-processing/services/inventory/readme.md

 Once there are fewer than 5 items of a product in the store, service sends out a restock notification event to the `inventory.restock` topic.

+If there is sufficient stock to complete the order, order gets accepted and a event is sent to `orders.accepted` topic.

 If the stock depletes for the product, then the service discards the order and send the order to the `orders.rejected` topic for next actions.
 However, the next actions was not considered within the scope of the implementation.

 You can find the configuration for the `invenvtory.updates`, `inventory.restock` and `orders.rejected` topics [here](https://github.com/abhitatachar2000/kafka-event-processing/blob/main/docs/topics.md).
 Each of these services are created with 6 partitions and a replication factor of 1 (since there is only one broker running locally).